FredericHeem/airbex/README.markdown

 Airbex
 ===

-Airbex is a digital currency exchange with proof of reserve.
+Airbex is a white label crypto currency exchange with proof of reserve.